 Formaldehyde is a flammable and colourless gas with a pungent odour.
 It may also be referred to as formalin or methanal.
-There are numerous other synonyms and product names; see the HSDB for more information.
+There are numerous other synonyms and product names; see the Hazardous Substances Data Bank (HSDB) for more information.

-Formaldehyde is classified by IARC as Group 1, carcinogenic to humans, on the basis of sufficient evidence of carcinogenicity in humans and experimental animals.
-Epidemiological studies reviewed by IARC demonstrated consistently strong evidence that formaldehyde causes nasopharyngeal cancer in humans; strong, but not sufficient, evidence that occupational exposure to formaldehyde causes leukemia; and limited evidence that formaldehyde exposure causes sinonasal cancer.
+Formaldehyde is classified by the International Agency for Research on Cancer (IARC) as Group 1, carcinogenic to humans, on the basis of sufficient evidence of carcinogenicity in humans and experimental animals.
+Epidemiological studies reviewed by IARC demonstrated consistently strong evidence that formaldehyde causes nasopharyngeal cancer in humans; strong, but not sufficient evidence that occupational exposure to formaldehyde causes leukemia; and limited evidence that formaldehyde exposure causes sinonasal cancer.
 A recent IARC review of Group 1 carcinogens reaffirmed this classification, with new, sufficient evidence for leukemia.

 Additional health effects of exposure to formaldehyde include respiratory and eye irritation and contact dermatitis.

-Formaldehyde is used primarily in production of chemical intermediates (i.e. urea-formaldehyde resins, phenolic resins, etc.) for adhesives and binders in the wood products, pulp and paper, and synthetic vitreous fibre industries.
-In the wood industry, formaldehyde-based resins are used to make oriented strand board and other wood products.
-It is also used in the production of plastics and coatings, in textile finishing, and in the manufacture of various industrial chemicals.
+Formaldehyde is used primarily to produce chemical intermediates (i.e. urea-formaldehyde resins, phenolic resins, etc.) for adhesives and binders in the wood products, pulp and paper, and synthetic vitreous fibre industries.
+Formaldehyde-based resins are used to make oriented strand board and other wood products in the wood industry.
+It is also used to produce plastics and coatings, to finish textiles, and to manufacture various industrial chemicals.